AuburnSounds/Dplug/README.md

 VST is a trademark of Steinberg Media Technologies GmbH.
 Please register the SDK via the 3rd party developper license on Steinberg site.

-Before you make VST plugins with dplug, you need to read and agree with the license for the VST3 SDK by Steinberg.
+Before you make VST plugins with Dplug, you need to read and agree with the license for the VST3 SDK by Steinberg.
-If you don't agree with the license, don't make plugins with dplug.
+If you don't agree with the license, don't make plugins with Dplug.
 Find the VST3 SDK there: http://www.steinberg.net/en/company/developers.html

 ### Misc